Lord Sugar says Sunderland will pay for Brexit with 'mass unemployment' after predicting Nissan will follow Honda's closure

-Lord Sugar has blamed the Leave voters of Sunderland for 'tipping the scales' for Honda's decision to close its car factory in Swindon, with the loss of 3,500 jobs.
+Lord Sugar spoke out after car-maker Honda's decision to close its car factory in Swindon, with the loss of 3,500 jobs.

 And the billionaire business magnate predicts it won't be long before Nissan makes the same decision, leaving Sunderland to "pay with mass unemployment".